Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_csm_and_additional_products_with_iuf.md

 1. Deploy product

-   > **NOTE**  Networking and CoreDNS anti-affinity are applied and the Kubernetes control plane is upgraded in a hook automatically executed at the end of `deploy-product`.
+   > **NOTE** The application of networking changes and CoreDNS anti-affinity changes along with the upgrade of the Kubernetes control plane is performed in a hook automatically executed after `deploy-product`.

    Follow these IUF instructions in order: